 The volunteers that keep the lines running every night during term time come from colleges and universities all over London.
 There are around 70 active volunteers at any one time.
 Approximately 40 new volunteers are trained and selected every year to replace those who move on.
 They are wonderful, dedicated people, without whom Nightline simply would not operate.

 The organisation is continuing to develop.
 Standards of training and support are constantly being reviewed and updated, with the help of the Telephone Helplines Association and organisations such as the Samaritans.
 In 2016, we were one of the first services to introduce an anonymous instant messaging service that is integrated with our website, as we understand the importance of using services that appeal to students.
 As of 2018, it takes as many forms of contact as our phonelines.

-The aim of Nightline is to provide a complement to established University Welfare services, as it operates out of their hours.
-Nightline does not give advice, we aim to listen and support rather than to dictate courses of action.
+The aim of Nightline is to provide a complement to established University Welfare services, as it operates out of their typical hours.
+Nightline does not give advice; we aim to listen and support rather than to dictate courses of action.
 Nightline also acts as a central information service on all aspects of life in London.

 In 2020, we’ll be celebrating Nightline’s 50th Anniversary, and in 2021 we’ll have our own 50th Birthday!
 Stay tuned to see how you can get involved in the celebrations.